-- 3. In a large bowl, whisk together the eggs and granulated sugar until well combined.
-Whisk in the buttermilk and vanilla, then the dissolved cocoa.
+- 4. In a large bowl, whisk together the eggs and granulated sugar until well combined.
+Whisk in the buttermilk and vanilla, then whisk in the dissolved cocoa.
 Whisk in the melted butter and mix until well combined, then whisk in the flour mixture.

 - 6. Melt the chocolate in a heatproof bowl in the microwave or in a heatproof bowl placed over but not touching boiling water.
 Let the chocolate cool to room temperature.
 Meanwhile, using a stand mixer, beat the butter and confectioners’ sugar with the paddle on medium speed until creamy and smooth, about 3 minutes.
 Beat in the melted chocolate until combined.
 Fill a pastry bag fitted with a 1/2-inch star tip with the frosting and pipe a spiral on top of each cupcake.

 - Melting Chocolate